oppia/oppia-android/wiki/Installing-Oppia-Android.md

       - Run the app again.

 #### Bazel issues
-The team is in the process of migrating away from Gradle to Bazel, so while the project still has Gradle build files, they are no longer maintained and cannot be used to build the project.
+The team is in the process finalizing its migration to Bazel by modularizing all of the components and tests in the codebase.

 Please note that:
 - The IntelliJ Bazel plugin currently has some known issues: